 Memorandum of understanding; an agreement between two or more parties indicating their intention to follow a common line of action.
 MOU is similar to a letter of intent. moving container A container used in connection with the transport of household goods.
 As part of a relocation, the person or persons being moved will load and unload the moving container and a professional freight hauler will transport it from one location to another.
 MPCD Multi-purpose code.
-A code used by AFIS to identify the parties to a transfer. multi-purpose code See MPCD.
-To be obligated by an imperative requirement such as policy, must rule. law or contract.
+A code used by AFIS to identify the parties to a transfer. multi-purpose code See MPCD. must To be obligated by an imperative requirement such as policy, rule, law or contract.
 To have the obligation of performing a certain act; to be a requirement.
 MVR Motor Vehicle Record.
-There are two types of Arizona Motor Vehicle Records: Driver License Motor Vehicle Record 39-Month Uncertified Title and Registration Motor Vehicle Record Unless otherwise specified, when SAAM refers to the MVR, it may include suspensions, violations, driving status, expiration, classifications, endorsements, and other details about a person's driving history.
+There are two types of Arizona Motor Vehicle Records: Driver License Motor Vehicle Record 39-Month Uncertified Title and Registration Motor Vehicle Record Unless otherwise specified, when SAAM refers to the MVR, it means the Driver License Motor Vehicle Record.
+Each MVR may include suspensions, violations, driving status, expiration, classifications, endorsements, and other details about a person's driving history.